knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 **Output:** After processing, the data is presented as output.
 On a laptop, the screen is the primary output device, visualizing data.
 Additionally, devices like speakers, headphone jacks, printers, or external monitors represent other forms of output.

 ![Laptop](./figures/laptop.jpg)
-*A modern laptop with CPU and RAM depicted, symbolizing the essential components of the computer.*
+*An illustration of a modern laptop, along with representing the four key components of computing: input, output, processing, and memory.*

 All the devices mentioned here, such as the keyboard, the CPU, the hard drive, and the screen, are known as hardware. **Hardware** is "hard" to the touch.
 It's tangible.
 In other words, you can actually touch it and hold it; it's the physical parts of the computer.
 It's also "hard" to change it.
 If you buy a laptop, the components on the laptop's motherboard are soldered onto the board, making the hardware fixed and hard to modify.